Demonstration of Affordable, Comfortable, Grid Integrated Zero Net Energy Communities

 Project Innovation

-This project is demonstrating cost-competitive ZNE design strategies that combine occupant needs with technology solutions to create new pathways for residential ZNE communities.
-The strategies will be demonstrated in single and multifamily buildings.
-The project's goals are cost effectiveness for the customer, affordability, overcoming customer apprehension, establishing a track record of new technology for builders, enabling distribution grid integration, creating a planning process for ZNE communities, evaluating community solar and evaluating the impact of future changes to ZNE cost effectiveness.
-This project also aims to understand the operation and energy use of the unregulated loads.
+This project demonstrated cost-competitive ZNE design strategies that combine occupant needs with technology solutions to create new pathways for residential ZNE communities.
+The strategies were demonstrated in single and multifamily buildings.
+The project's goals were to determine cost effectiveness for the customer, affordability, overcoming customer apprehension, establishing a track record of new technology for builders, enabling distribution grid integration, creating a planning process for ZNE communities, evaluating community solar and evaluating the impact of future changes to ZNE cost effectiveness.
+This project also assisted with understanding the operation and energy use of the unregulated loads.

 Project Goals